Learning from Leavers: The Power of Exit Surveys -Template

 • You could choose to use this as a survey which the departing employees complete independently.
 I would however recommend that you ask these questions as part of an exit interview conducted in person as it offers the opportunity to ask follow-up questions to clarify answers to make sure you really understand the factors that led to the decision to leave the company.

 • There is a good chance that the departing employee may not tell you the truth.
-Sometimes they are afraid you may give them a bad reference in future if a prospective employer called you up.
+Sometimes they are afraid you may give them a bad reference in the future if a prospective employer calls you up.
 Other times they may be worried about being the whistle-blower on an existing organizational issue in terms of potential impact on any friends they still have at the organization.
 It may be worth considering the use of an outsourced vendor to gather feedback from departing employees before or just after they have left.

 • Mind confidentiality around these interviews.
 Be sure to be honest with the departing employee on who will get to know about the information shared and stick to the agreement.

 • Talk to those employees who remain with the company and make sure they understand how much you value their continued service and loyalty to the team/organization.
 When a prominent person leaves – whether a subject matter expert or a much-liked leader – people may start wondering about their own careers and consider leaving too.
-Taking employee retention actions and communicating especially to those in key roles will go a long way towards putting people’s minds at rest.
+Taking employee retention actions and communicating especially to those in key roles will go a long way toward putting people’s minds at rest.

 People centered HR Processes MODEL

-This template is a basic version and you should add your own additional items to help new employees understand your industry, office building and business better.
+This template is a basic version and you should add your own additional items to help new employees understand your industry and company plus know how to navigate the office building, and business better.
 If the new employee will be in a customer-facing role you may need to include introductions to customers too.

 How to record Job Applicant Interview results